openshift/enhancements/enhancements/network/ingress-nodeport-publishing.md

     ingresscontroller.operator.openshift.io/deployment-ingresscontroller: default
 ```

-The Ingress Operator will ignore any updates to `.spec.ports[].nodePort` fields of the Service.
+**Important**: The Ingress Operator will ignore any updates to `.spec.ports[].nodePort` fields of the Service.

-### User Stories [optional]
+### User Stories

-Detail the things that people will be able to do if this is implemented.
-Include as much detail as possible so that people can understand the "how" of
-the system.
-The goal here is to make this feel real for users without getting
-bogged down.

 #### Story 1

-#### Story 2
+As an OpenShift administrator, I want to integrate the default ingresscontroller with a self-managed load balancer directly through node ports in a way that maximizes ingress utilization and ingresscontroller scheduling flexibility.

-### Implementation Details/Notes/Constraints [optional]
+### Implementation Details/Notes/Constraints

-What are the caveats to the implementation?
-What are some important details that
-didn't come across above.
-Go in to as much detail as necessary here.
-This might
-be a good place to talk about core concepts and how they releate.
+One critical architectural detail of this proposal which demands scrutiny is the following constraint:

+* The Ingress Operator will ignore any updates to `.spec.ports[].nodePort` fields of the Service.

+By making explicit that users own the  `.spec.ports[].nodePort` field, no additional port configuration API should be required.
+By default, ports are allocated automatically, and if those automatically allocated ports are insufficient, users can update the managed `Service` resource directly.

+Because OpenShift isn't managing anything connected to the NodePort service, the ports used to expose the IngressController are irrelevant and can be left to the discretion of the administrator (constrained only by the cluster node port CIDR configuration).

+If in the future the `NodePort` strategy API gains a port configuration field, it should be possible in a future enhancement for the ingress operator to selectively assume ownership of `.spec.ports[].nodePort`.

 ### Risks and Mitigations